hyperledger/besu-docs/docs/HowTo/Monitor/Metrics.md

 Use [Grafana](https://grafana.com/) to visualize the collected data.
 See the sample [Besu Grafana dashboard](https://grafana.com/dashboards/10273).

-The Besu Example Networks have [monitoring with Prometheus and Grafana configured].
+The Besu example networks have [monitoring with Prometheus and Grafana configured].

 !!! example